myafka/HN-API-Docs/Getting started.md

 print(response.text)
 ```
-In response you will get an array with the ids of the top stories.
+In response, you will get an array with the ids of the top stories.

 Example response: